 Replay can be summoned at any time by pressing a small switch connected by cable to the ROM.
 This interrupts whatever is going on on screen.
 The CAPS LK LED flashes.
 Hitting function keys 0 to 3 sends the whole memory to the disc surface of your choice.
-Function key 6 will proceed with the program.
+Func-tion key 6 will proceed with the program.

 Replay deals with most games.
 Only special screen formats can cause problems.
-Some of the more recent are recognised and the correct data applied to the video controller.
-New games however won't be recognised and you may have to resort to the Edit option.
-This allows the easy editing of the registers of the video controller.
+Some of the more recent are recognised and

 The manual does its best to explain but you'll need to go to an advanced guide on the 6854 to understand how to fiddle the registers to your needs.
-Barry Landsberg's article in A&B last autumn will tell you all you need to know.
+Barry Land-sberg's article in A&B last autumn will tell you all you need to know.